Drag to Select

 1. Our pointer is triggering pointer events, which you can see below because of the temporary hover:bg-pink class I added.

-2. And our drag is triggering text selection.
+2. Our drag is triggering text selection.

 Preventing pointer events during drag with setPointerCapture